takahashiminoru/ryu-book/en/source/rest_qos.rst

 ..
 NOTE::

-    the fallowing examples use iperf (http://iperf.fr/) to measure the bandwidth.
+    The fallowing examples use iperf (http://iperf.fr/) to measure the bandwidth.
     But this document does not describe how to install iperf and how to use it.